romychab/effects-hilt-plugin/README.md

    }
    ```

-4. Enable side-effects for the activity.
+4. Enable MVI-effects for the activity.
 If you use a single-activity
    approach then you need to do this only once in the main activity.

    ```kotlin